 Ground Meat & Bechamel

-Hmmm that ground meat stuffing is so good… Especially with that creamy layer of white sauce on top!
-Do you often make white sauce at home?
-It’s quite easy to make.
+It is quite easy to make.
 Here in Spain you can buy ready made bechamel.
-Just pour it on top of whatever you are making and you’re done!
+Just pour it on top of whatever you are making and you’re done.

-I like to make béchamel white sauce from scratch though.
+However I like to make béchamel white sauce from scratch though.
+It is so simple.
+And so are the ingredients that you need to make it.
 Butter, flour, milk.
 Pinch of salt, pepper and nutmeg.
-Easy as hell.

-What also goes into these stuffed eggplants is that eggplant meat you have to scoop out in order to fill them up again later.
-Once you’ve added all the layers, just sprinkle the eggplants with grated cheese and bake them in a hot oven.
-Mission completed.
+What also goes into these stuffed eggplants is the eggplant meat that you have to scoop out in order to fill them up again later.
+Once you have added all the layers, just sprinkle the eggplants with grated cheese and then bake them in a hot oven.

 Yummy Spanish berenjenas rellenas!